 Urgent Action Needed: Denounce Wrongful, Discriminatory Refugee Arrests, Detention, and Attempts to Remove Thousands of Refugees from Our Neighborhoods

-• Rescinds or cuts funding for Immigration and Customs Enforcement (ICE) and CBP’s Border Patrol, pending a full congressional investigation into their use of force, including deadly force, racial profiling, and enforcement operations in locations based on political retribution.
-At minimum, Congress should refuse to increase their funding and strengthen accountability for abuses by immigration enforcement officers.
+• Rescinds or cuts funding for Immigration and Customs Enforcement (ICE) and CBP’s Border Patrol, mandates a full congressional investigation into their use of force, including deadly force, racial profiling, and enforcement operations in locations based on political retribution, and strengthens accountability for abuses by immigration enforcement officers.

 • Prohibits immigration enforcement at “sensitive locations:” Ensure no funding is used to engage in any enforcement action that takes place at, is focused on, or occurs within 1,000 feet of a sensitive location as defined in the Sensitive Locations Act (H.R.
-1061/S. 455) (note that this is in line with House Appropriations Committee markup language encouraging sensitivity around such locations).
+1061/S. 455).

 We want all Americans who came to this country seeking safety to know that we will not stop speaking out and hope to uplift your voices in any way we can.